rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 Now you can see the Geth logs by doing `$ /srv/geth/log.sh`.
 This replaces the behavior that `rocketpool service logs eth1` used to provide, since it can't do that without Docker.

-All set on the ETH1 client; now for ETH2.
+All set on the the Execution client; now for the Consensus client.

-## Installing ETH2
+## Installing the Beacon Node

-Start by making a folder for your ETH2 binary and log script.
+Start by making a folder for your Beacon Node binary and log script.
 Choose the instructions for the client you want to run:

 ::::: tabs